zonemaster/zonemaster/docs/specifications/functional-tests/Configuration-TP/configuration01.md

 ### Results
 Current DNS softwares does not allow a zone to be loaded wherein a CNAME coexist with other RR.
-The only solution to emulate this behavior is to use an old DNS software versions or write our own implementation.
+The only way to emulate this behavior is to use an old DNS software version or write our own implementation.
 It has been decided that such efforts are not necessary at this stage and hence this test is not run.